kartoza/django-training/setup-eclipse.rst

 if you are not familiar with eclipse.

-Next, create a new Django project: :menuselection:`File -> New -> Project`.... and then choose PyDev Django Project from the dialog that appears.
+Next, create a new Django project: :menuselection:`File -> New -> Project`.... and then choose :guilabel:`PyDev Django Project` from the dialog that appears.

-Click :guilable:`next` and then you should give the project the same name as the existing Django project that you want to bring into Eclipse (in our case django-project).
-Also choose :guilable:`don't configure PYTHONPATH` from the options in the dialog that appears.
+Click :guilabel:`next` and then you should give the project the same name as the existing Django project that you want to bring into Eclipse (in our case django-project).
+Also choose :guilabel:`don't configure PYTHONPATH` from the options in the dialog that appears.